 We can handle regulatory issues on your behalf and open the doors for you to market opportunities.

-For example, we can undertake the following registrations either totally or partially:
+For example, our specialist team can undertake the following registrations either totally or partially:

 - Cosmetics Registration to China FDA,

 - Registration of Hazardous Chemicals to NRCC-SAWS.